For the Love of Chole Kulche – Amritsar

 For the Love of Chole Kulche

-Taking his suggestion we reached this a small Dhaba but it was crowded being lunchtime.
+Taking his suggestion we reached this small Dhaba but it was crowded being lunchtime.
 A word of caution here, October travel in some parts of India Can be tough due to severe heat l would also suggest avoiding Public holidays.

 As we waited for our turn standing there getting restless l could see the man behind the Tandoor & the synchrony in each of the 4 team members while making the Kulchas.
 The kulcha originated in the Indian Subcontinent in the 12th century it is a flatbread in multiple layers with butter & various stuffing of Potato, Paneer, Cauliflower, Onion.
 The Hot tandoor was glowing with red flames with the men in a mechanized way & pit-pat sound of the hands made these white flatbreads.
 Lost in the process & waiting eagerly with taste buds tingling seeing the Red Onions, Radish & happy faces around I could hear my stomach.